Protecting your Business: Why have Restrictive Covenants?

 The presumption made is that any post-employment restriction is void as it is a restraint of trade and contrary to public policy.
-However, the ex-employer may be entitled to protection if they can convince the court the restrictive covenant is:
+However, the ex-employer may be entitled to protection if they can convince the court the restrictive covenant:

-When assessing a restrictive covenant, the court shall have in mind the following factors:
+When assessing a restrictive covenant, the court shall bear in mind the following factors:

-An employer may be required to provide evidence to support a connection between the ex-employer and the information they are seeking to protect.
+If you find yourself in this situation, you may be required to provide evidence to support a connection between your ex-employee and the information you are seeking to protect.

-A one-size-fits-all policy is not appropriate when drafting restrictive covenant as its contents will largely depend of the role of the ex-employee and their seniority in the business.
+A one-size-fits-all policy is not appropriate when drafting a restrictive covenant as its contents will largely depend of your ex-employee’s role and their seniority in the business.
 To take such an approach would increase the risk of the clause being unenforceable.
-Further, they should be subject to a period of review to ensure their enforceability as the reasonableness of the covenant is judged at the time it was entered into.
+Further, covenants should be subject to a period of review to ensure their enforceability, as its reasonableness is judged at the time it was entered into.

-If you require advice on restrictive covenants to ensure your business is fully protected, please contact us on firstname.lastname@example.org or 020 7903 6889.
+If you need advice on restrictive covenants to ensure your business is fully protected, please get in touch, email email@example.com or call 020 7903 6888.